jorgebanegas/netmiko_add_static_routes/README.md

 # netmiko_add_static_routes
-script that utilizes the python library netmiko to automates the function of adding static routes to Cisco IOS devices
+script that utilizes the python library netmiko to automate the function of adding static routes to Cisco IOS devices